SnareChops/SQiggL/README.md

 SQiggL is an extensible language, in the future you will be able to add in new actions, expressions, modifiers, and other core features.
-Once the official 1.0 release drops there will be plugin instructions here explaining how. *Technically it's possible to extend SQiggL now, the hooks are in the options, but actual support for this will come when the API stabilizes*
+Once the official 1.0 release drops there will be plugin instructions here explaining how. *Technically it's possible to extend SQiggL now, the hooks are in the options, but actual support for this will come when the API stabilizes, extension API is subject to change without notice until 1.0*

 ## Milestone 0.6 features: